JetBrains/intellij-sdk-docs/reference_guide/messaging_infrastructure.md

 ### Relief Listeners Management

-Messaging infrastructure is very light-weight, so, it's possible to reuse it at local sub-systems in order to relief [Observers](https://en.wikipedia.org/wiki/Observer_pattern) construction.
+Messaging infrastructure is very light-weight, so, it's possible to reuse it at local sub-systems in order to relieve [Observers](https://en.wikipedia.org/wiki/Observer_pattern) construction.
 Let's see what is necessary to do then:

 1. Define business interface to work with;